wpswings/subscriptions-for-woocommerce/README.txt

 == Changelog ==

+= 1.9.4 - Released on 03 March 2026 =
+* New: Compatibility  with latest wp( 6.9.4) & wc( 10.6.1 )
+* Fix: Subscription table count fixed in case of parent order deleted.

 = 1.9.3 - Released on 27 February 2026 =
 * New: Compatibility with latest WP( 6.9.1) and WC( 10.5.2 )